-You can specify -xustr=ascii\utf16\ushort without also specifying a U"ASCII\string" string literals.
+You can specify -xustr=ascii_utf16_ushort without also specifying a U"ASCII_string" string literals.

-Specifying the flag -xustr=ascii\utf16\ushort results in an error if -std=c11 (including the default) is in effect.
-One of -Xc, -Xa, -Xt, -Xs, -xc99, -std=c99, -std=c89, or -ansi must also be specified when -xustr=ascii utf16 ushort is specified.
+When specifying the flag -xustr=ascii_utf16_ushort, one of the following options must also be specified: -Xc, -Xa, -Xt, -Xs, -xc99, -std=c99, -std=c89, or -ansi.

 Not all files have to be compiled with this option.